OpenSeaGroup/GenericOnePage/content/what.md

 HTML, embedding content in it and publishing.

 The application is ready to be served directly from Github pages.
-The content can be edited as Markdown files.
+The content can be edited as Markdown files directly from Github's UI.
 The layout is customizable as well.

+It's fully responsive, mobile friendly and easily extendable with additional functionalities.